hm-lang/core/proposals/README.md

 ## the "no pointers" rule

+TODO: is this applicable anymore now that we have argument objects? i think so, because we can't hide implementation details in argument objects;
+e.g., we can't make an argument object into a struct with public/private methods. or do we want to allow that?

 To modify a value that is held by another class instance, e.g., the element of an array, we can use references (i.e., via passing in with `;`).
 However, we are not allowed to grab a hold of the reference for longer than the